Dr Chloe Paidoussis Mitchell

-I have experience of helping people navigate Anxiety, Depression, Panic, Anorexia, Bulimia, Trauma, Rape, Grief, Complicated Grief, Post Traumatic Stress Disorder, Traumatic Loss, Neglect in childhood, Abandonment, Abuse, Self- Harming, Gambling, Long-term illness, Terminal illness, Acute Pain Syndrome, Obsessive-Compulsive Disorder (OCD), Mid-life issues.
+I work online, with individuals or couples and have experience of treating Anxiety, Depression, Panic, Anorexia, Bulimia, Trauma, Rape, Grief, Complicated Grief, Post Traumatic Stress Disorder, Traumatic Loss, Neglect in childhood, Abandonment, Abuse, Self- Harming, Gambling, Long-term illness, Terminal illness, Acute Pain Syndrome, Obsessive-Compulsive Disorder (OCD), Mid-life issues.

 Training, qualifications & experience

-BPS Chartered Counselling Psychologist in May 2010, CPsychol (Doctorate Award)
+BPS Chartered Counselling Psychologist 2010, CPsychol (Doctorate Award)

 Health Care Professions Council Registered Practitioner (Counselling Psychologist) in 2010